 It’s the same with kids.
 There’s usually a reason for the tantrum.
-Your child is tired or maybe they’re sick.
-Maybe their just being a pain in the butt but nobody’s perfect and that’s what I’d like to have said in response.
-Shouldn’t we all try and walk in someone else’s shoes and have some empathy?
+Your child is tired, or maybe they’re sick.
+Maybe they’re just being a pain in the buttocks, but nobody’s perfect, and that’s what I’d like to hear in response.
+Shouldn’t we all try to walk in someone else’s shoes and have some empathy?

-No I wasn’t perfect and neither is anyone I know.
-I made a choice and it didn’t go as planned.
-It’s amazing because I go to in to the homes of hundreds of parents and it’s odd that once you stop looking for perfection you start to see all the other wonderful aspects of being human, like fear of messing up and that of endless courage in facing difficulties.
+No, I wasn’t perfect, and neither is anyone else I know.
+I made a choice, and it didn’t go as planned.
+It’s amazing because I go into the homes of hundreds of parents, and it’s odd that once you stop looking for perfection, you start to see all the other wonderful aspects of being human, like the fear of messing up and the endless courage it takes to face difficulties.

 Why we shouldn’t judge parents: Because they need to know getting it wrong is normal!

 Parents call me because they care.
-They care that they’re getting it wrong and they want what’s ultimately best for their kids, even if coming to terms with where they’re at is the hardest thing.
-To fix it they have to get over the fear I’ll be judgmental.
-Ironically I’m not because I know what that feels like.
+They care that they’re getting it wrong, and they want what’s ultimately best for their kids, even if coming to terms with where they’re at is the hardest thing.
+To fix it, they have to get over the fear that I’ll be judgmental.
+Ironically, I’m not, because I know what that feels like.
 I got reminded of it this morning.